 t: 0116 241 8331 e: firstname.lastname@example.org

-APT prides itself on the feedback we receive about our courses.
-Below is just some of the great written feedback the IPT Essentials (Interpersonal PsychoTherapy) course has received.
+The Association for Psychological Therapies prides itself on the written feedback we receive for our courses.
+Below is just some of the great reviews the IPT Essentials (Interpersonal Psychotherapy) course has received.

 "I feel confident to be able to implement into practice.
 I feel like it has really enhanced my knowledge and would like the opportunity of attending further courses."

 "A very interesting course – very relevant to my new role.
 The course was delivered brilliantly in a user friendly way.
 I found drawing on personal experiences very helpful as well as role play (even though I didn’t speak out loud I was able to see which direction I would take as the role play continued)."

 Kirsty Hayton-Kylie, CAMHS Practitioner

 "Excellent delivery of the course.
 Clear explanations given, examples used to demonstrate the practice application and good use of materials."

 "Really interesting.
 Great to be doing some therapy training.
 I got a lot from it."

 "I really enjoyed these two days.
 I feel more empowered and stronger in my personal competencies."

 "I feel that the course was expertly adapted to meet the needs of the audience of MHPS.
 The tutor's style was warm and approachable ...
 Thank you for an invigorating course."